 In addition to these important roles, she worked as the Chief Financial Officer of the Dirigo Health Agency from 2004 through 2006 and the Deputy Commissioner of Finance for the Maine Department of Health and Human Services (DHHS) from 2006 through 2008.
 At DHHS, Kirsten oversaw that department’s budget, accounting, and audit functions, and was responsible for developing and managing the department’s $3.3 billion budget.
 She also served as the Chief Financial Officer of Avesta Housing from 2008 through 2010 and as the Energy and Housing Services Program Director for the Maine State Housing Authority from 2010 until her return to DAFS in 2013.

-At DAFS, Kirsten oversees ten bureaus and more than 1,200 employees serving the executive, legislative and judicial branches, all state agencies, and the general public.
-DAFS’ broad range of responsibilities for state government are served through the Bureau of the Budget, Bureau of Business Management, Bureau of Human Resources, Division of Financial and Personnel Services, the Office of Information Technology, Bureau of Real Estate Management and the Office of the State Controller.
-In addition, the department is responsible for managing Maine Revenue Services, the Bureau of Alcoholic Beverages and Lottery Operations and the Office of Marijuana Policy.
+At DAFS, Kirsten oversees ten bureaus and more than 1,100 employees serving the executive, legislative and judicial branches, all state agencies and the general public.
+DAFS' broad range of responsibilities are served through the Bureau of the Budget, Bureau of Human Resources, Division of Financial and Personnel Services, Bureau of General Services, the Office of Information Technology (MaineIT), the Office of the State Controller, the Office of the State Economist, Maine Revenue Services, the Bureau of Alcoholic Beverages and Lottery Operations, and the Office of Cannabis Policy.

 Kirsten is a graduate of Southern New Hampshire University, where she earned a BS in business administration and accounting.
 She was raised in Litchfield and Topsham and currently lives in Gardiner.